What Is Domestic Violence?

 - Criminal harassment, such as threatening letters or phone calls

 - Pushing, hitting, slapping, choking, kicking, or biting

 Clients charged with domestic violence face serious consequences:

 - Mandatory enrollment in a domestic violence treatment program

 - If an immigrant, loss of immigrant privileges

 At Jean Baptiste & Associates, LLC, we can guide you through the necessary steps to protect yourself and keep the situation from getting worse.

 Don’t Delay, Contact Us Today

 When you have been charged with domestic violence in New Jersey, choose a criminal defense attorney with the experience and dedication to making a difference.
-Call or contact us online to schedule a free consultation and confidential case evaluation.
+Call or contact us online to schedule a consultation and confidential case evaluation.
 With offices conveniently located in New Jersey, Jean Baptiste & Associates, LLC stands ready to represent you in your domestic violence case.